MWatty/hike_ireland/README.md

 * The form is autopopulating with the correct information to allow the user to edit simply what they need to.
 * Done button is working and re-directing correctly and hike is being updated as per the instruction of the user.
 * Flash messages are appearing as expected with the correct messaging.
 * Cancel button is working as expected.

+#### CRUD

+* Wesbite extensively tested to ensure the Create, Read, Update and Delete requirements are met.
+* Hikes have been added, read, updated and deleted and this is working as required on the website in conjunction with the Mongo hike_manager database.

 ## Deployment